 Day 1: Fall in love with the city

 Are you ready to shower your sweetheart with love and some pampering?
 That is precisely what awaits on your first day in Puerto Rico.
 Kick-off your Caribbean adventure by checking in the Condado Vanderbilt.
 Give in to the luxury of this stunning, historic property and let your eyes feast on the incredible ocean views from the hotel’s veranda.
 Or opt for cozier accommodations just steps away from historic Old San Juan like Hyatt Place and Hyatt House.

 Drop off your bags and get refreshed, then head out to explore the city.
 If shopping is on your to-do list in Puerto Rico, then Condado is the perfect opportunity for you to cross it off.
 Stroll down Ashford Avenue – the Puerto Rican “Fifth Avenue” – where you can find anything from Louis Vuitton, Cartier, and Gucci, as well as local designers like Nono Maldonado, Lisa Thon, and Harry Robles.

-Feeling hungry?
+Are you feeling hungry?
 Pass by Cocina Abierta, a perfect spot for a date!
 With an eclectic menu and open-kitchen concept, this establishment fusion different cultures into one dish.
 If you’re looking for a more local experience, try the food at Cayo Caribe, whose specialty seafood dishes won’t disappoint.

 Once you’ve eaten, head back to your hotel for an afternoon of relaxation.
 After wandering the lavish hotel, arrange to have a couple’s massage at the only Hamman Spa in the Caribbean.
 Take this time to disconnect and recharge as you enjoy some “us-time” in the sauna or steam room, or you can both experience the Hamman Ritual as you go through a purification process that helps you sync the mind and body.